 The Self-Determination Theory Connection

-Edward Deci and Richard Ryan’s Self-Determination Theory identifies three basic psychological needs that consistently predict motivation, performance, and well-being across cultures: autonomy, competence, and relatedness.
-These aren’t arbitrary categories—they map directly onto neural systems.
+Edward Deci and Richard Ryan’s Self-Determination Theory identifies three psychological needs—autonomy, competence, and relatedness—that predict motivation, performance, and well-being across cultures in studies spanning decades of cross-cultural research.
+These needs map directly onto distinct neural systems, explaining why their satisfaction consistently drives behavior at a measurable biological level.

 Autonomy: The Dopamine System of Agency